RoyMagnussen/CottonBox-Data-Centric/README.md

 It asks the user to select the desired colour from the available different colours, the desired size from the available size and the quantity that they would like.

 It also contains information such as an image of the product, the name and price of the product in order to reconfirm with the user that this is the correct product.

+#### 5. Categories Section

+This section allows the user to view all of the available categories that the company has to offer.

+##### 5.1 Category Card

+The category card allows the user to visually see the products that the card is representing.

+It also displays the name of the category to further reassure the user that it is the correct category card.

+It also contains a link to the category page where users can view all products of that category.

+> Currently the link does not work as I have not implemented the `category` page.

 ### Features Left to Implement
 - Another feature idea